Job Title: Youth Development Leader

 Collaboration: Works effectively with people of different backgrounds, abilities, opinions and perceptions.
 Builds rapport and relates well to others.
 Seeks first to understand the other person’s point of view and remains calm in challenging situations.
 Listens for understanding and meaning; speaks and writes effectively.
 Takes initiative to assist in developing others.

 Operational Effectiveness: Makes sound judgments and transfers learning from one situation to another.
 Embraces new approaches and discovers ideas to create a better member experience.
 Establishes goals, clarifies tasks, plans work and actively participates in meetings.
 Follows budgeting policies and procedures, and reports all financial irregularities immediately.
 Strives to meet or exceed goals and deliver a high-value experience for members.

 Personal Growth: Pursues self-development that enhances job performance.
 Demonstrates an openness to change, and seeks opportunities in the change process.
 Accurately assesses personal feelings, strengths and limitations and how they impact relationships.
-Has the functional and technical knowledge and skills required to perform well; uses best practices and demonstrates up-to-date knowledge and skills in technology.
+Has the functional and technical knowledge and skills required to p

 - Establish and maintain cooperative relationships with members, staff, and others contacted in the course of the work.

 - Exercise good judgment, flexibility, creativity, and sensitivity in response to changing situations and needs.

 - Set an example for the participants by displaying YMCA Core Values: caring, honesty, respect, and responsibility.